cbetta/flow2/README.md

 You need to have these things:

 * Postgres (9.3 fine for now)
-* an account at Twitter or GitHub to create an 'app' for OAuth usage there
+* an account at Twitter, GitHub, or Facebook to create an 'app' for OAuth usage there
 * Redis (you *can* run without it but you'll get no rate limiting or caching)

 In production, use Heroku plus their Postgres service and the Redis Cloud service.
 You can run a simple flow2 install entirely for free this way but then have the option to scale up in future.